ajmeese7/smoke-pit-playlist/README.md

 in your console due to the lack of valid API credentials.

 ### TODOs
-- Can link to the official song with names.track.external_urls.spotify on top of displaying a preview with names.track.preview_url.
+- Display a preview with names.track.preview_url.
-- Can get extra fancy with it and include popularity with names.track.popularity if desired.
 - Add a feature to combine multiple playlists into one, removing duplicate IDs in the process.
 	- Switch from radio buttons to checkboxes if going with